 First of all, sit however you’d like.
 It’s best to sit in an upright position with your spine straight allowing a free-flow of energy.
-It’s not suggested that you lay down to meditate as it gives our physiology the mistaken belief that it’s time for bed!
+It’s not suggested that you lay down to meditate as it gives us the belief that it’s time for bed!
 But you needn’t sit in lotus position unless it’s what you are accustomed to.
 No matter the position, just be comfortable.
 Otherwise, if you aren’t comfy, you won’t be practicing meditation for long.

 Beyond your seating position, let’s chat about this idea of not thinking.